wrt2dc/trellis/README.md

 ## Deployment

- * Container-less (e.g. Docker) deployment and OSGi.
+ * The plan is to support container-less (e.g. Docker) and OSGi (e.g. Karaf) deployment options.

 ## Building